 If you have recently moved to the area, they will require the following information:

 - official confirmation of the end of tenancy or house sale

 - tenancy agreement with a commercial letting agency must be for more than

 12 months and go beyond your child’s start date, or solicitors’ letter confirming the purchase of the new property.

 How many places are given each year at Fairlawn Primary School?

 Each year we take in 60 children.
-For September 2017 entry only, we will have 90 spaces.

 Are there many applicants each year?